Shishunala Sharif: Teachings

-Sharifa was known to compose poems as per the situation and sing them to spread the message.
+Sharif was known to compose poems as per the situation and sing them to spread the message.
 Though he never wrote down his compositions, by word of mouth many of them have been passed down to future generations.
 The composition "Sorutihudu Maneya Maligi" can be traced to Great Famine 1876-1888 that plagued southern and western India.
 People dying in millions resorted to blind beliefs and faiths some even asking him to control the famine.
 Though the source cannot be cited, given his composition and the dire situation the people were in, this particular composition must have come during the famine years.